TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico2-manual.md

 necessary.
 If a character or more than one characters have been [ADD]ed they will only be sent after Direct Mode is switched off.
 -----------------------------------------------------------------------------------------------------------------------
+Controlling both SDCard and Flash file system operations such as folder or file copy, rename, or delete, and user interface appearance and functions, are executed using an extensive set of starcodes which can be run from files stored on Flash or the SDCard, or entered on the TouchLCD's macroeditor, or sent via a PC serial port, or sent from a Powershell command to the MacroTouchpad.
+For example sending <\*x9\*0102030405060719> will set all 8 special keys - normally the Cut-Copy-Paste-Delete-Return keys, to new actions and labels - the 8 keys will then be Del Bks Tab aTb Ins Esc and [Del] = PrS and [Ret] = Run.
+Using a Powershell get-process, one can then set these keys according to which PC application is open.
+These \* commands can also be part of the list of instructions in a macrolink file.

-The Keyboard can be used to change various options by sending *option*value commands.
+The Macroeditor or Keyboard editor (Pad [k]) can be used to change various options by sending *option*value commands.
 If a number(s) is needed after the second * then pressing [ADD] is required.
 The [*Cm] key can also be used and then pressing the [Add] key after the last * is not necessary.
 All *Codes return to same *Code with [*Cm] if [EXE] was pressed. *Codes are incremented to the next starcode if no [EXE} pressed.
 The main codes are listed below:

 (1) Macro Timer Keys time values - default Short Time = 30 seconds and default Long Time 10 minutes.
 To change Timer
     values send Repeat Macro Timer *mt*num or *mT*num or Oneshot Macro Timer *nt*num or *nT*num where num 0 is